Inference-time Scaling of Diffusion Models through Classical Search: Methods

 We consider an inference-time scaling strategy that adjusts the sampling process based on a verifier function.
 Specifically, we define a verifier $f(\vx_0): \mathbb{R}^D \rightarrow \mathbb{R}^+$ which specifies the degree to which samples optimize a specified objective.
 We then aim to bias sampling toward regions of the sample space where $f(\vx_0)$ is high.
 This leads to the objective of sampling from a compositional distribution that combines the original model distribution with the verifier:

 where $\lambda$ controls the weight of verifier scores.

-Since exact sampling from the distribution is often impractical, we aim to search the manifold for the target samples at \emph{inference time}, both \emph{locally} and \emph{globally}.
-First, we search the vicinity of the sample using hill-climbing style local search methods, guided by the verifier gradient.
-However, local search may stuck in a local maximum, where we then propose global graph search algorithms to explore the diverse modes in the complex generative landscape of diffusion models.
+Since exact sampling from the distribution is often impractical, we aim to search the manifold for the target samples at \emph{inference time}, both \emph{globally} and \emph{locally}.
+First, we explore the diverse modes in the complex generative landscape of diffusion models through global graph search algorithms.
+However, global search alone can not generate samples beyond the pretrained model.
+We then propose to search the vicinity of the sample using hill-climbing style local search methods, guided by the verifier gradient.
+By combining local search with global search, we can avoid being stuck in local optima, advancing the performance of the base model by sampling beyond the pretrained modes.